Magnetic field-induced giant enhancement of electron-phonon energy transfer in strongly disordered conductors

+The diffusion contribution has an opposite trend and increases with increasing disorder.
+The goal of our paper is to analyze this very contribution in different physical situations.

-We will use the co-moving frame of reference (CFR) rigidly bound to the lattice.
-Then electron-phonon interaction is encoded mainly in non-uniformity of the coordinate transformation.
-For a single branch of electrons, the density dependence of the Fermi-energy leads to\cite{blount,schmid}: \be H_{e-ph}= \sum_{{\bf p},{\bf q}}p_\alpha (v_\beta\nabla_{\beta} u_\alpha )_{q} \cdot \bar\psi_{p} \psi_{p+q} \ee where $\vec p$ and $\vec v$ denote electron momentum and velocity, respectively and $\vec u$ is the lattice displacement.
-The tensor structure of Eq.(\ref{eq:e-ph_interaction}) is crucial for local processes only, such as those giving rise to the result given in Eq.(\ref{eq:tau_cl}).
-To study the enhancement of dissipation due to diffusion processes, it is sufficient to average the e-ph vertex over the Fermi surface.
-For a metal with spherical Fermi-surface one finds $\overline{p_\alpha (v_\beta\nabla_{\beta} u_\alpha )_{q}}=\Gamma\,{\rm div}{\bf u}$, where $\Gamma=p_Fv_F/d_e$.
+We will use the co-moving frame of reference (CFR) bound to the lattice and impurities rigidly imbedded in it and moving in the laboratory frame of reference (LFR).
+Then for a single branch of electrons, one finds \cite{blount,schmid} for electron-phonon interaction in the CFR: \be H_{e-ph}= -\sum_{{\bf p},{\bf q}}p_\alpha (v_\beta\nabla_{\beta} u_\alpha )_{q} \cdot \bar\psi_{p} \psi_{p+q} \ee where $\vec p$ and $\vec v$ denote electron momentum and velocity, respectively and $\vec u$ is the lattice displacement.
+Note that this term appears due to the inhomogeneous Galilean shift ${\bf p}\,d{\bf u}({\bf r}(t),t)/dt$ of the energy of a quasi-particle at a point ${\bf r}={\bf r}(t)$, while the usual deformation potential in LFR is canceled by the modification of ${\rm e-e}$ interaction due to inhomogeneous coordinate transformation \cite{tsuneto} $\widehat{H}\rightarrow \widehat{U}^{-1}\widehat{H}\widehat{U}$ with $\widehat{U}=1+\frac{1}{2}\{ {\bf u},\boldsymbol{\nabla}\}$.
+The tensor structure of Eq.(\ref{eq:e-ph_interaction}) is crucial for local processes only, while for diffusion processes, it is sufficient to average the e-ph vertex over the Fermi surface.
+For a metal with isotropic electron dispersion one finds $\Gamma=\overline{p_\alpha (v_\beta\nabla_{\beta} u_\alpha )_{q}}=p v/d_e\,{\rm div}{\bf u}$.
 In general $\Gamma$ may contain other contributions.
-In particular, for semiconductors $\Gamma$ is known~\cite{dp_semiconductors} to be much larger than $E_F$.
-Under the condition of strict electroneutrality, the scalar vertex $\Gamma$ is screened out completely and the classical result Eq.(\ref{eq:tau_cl}) is valid.
-This is not the case, however, when $N$ different types of quasiparticles are present.
-Then the interaction can be written as \be H_{e-ph} = \sum_{j=1}^N \Gamma_j\,{\rm div}{\bf u}\; (\bar\psi\psi)_j \ee The Coulomb interaction is able to screen out only the single mode corresponding to the total density $n= \sum_j (\bar\psi\psi)_j$, whereas $N-1$ asymmetric modes survive screening~\cite{blount}.
-In particular, for the $N=2$ case corresponding to the Zeeman splitting of spin-up and spin-down sub-bands, the mode corresponding to spin density fluctuations is unscreened.
-As we will see below, coupling to the spin density mode generates diffusion motion of electrons which leads to extra dissipation seen in the increase of both the ultrasound attenuation and of the heat transfer from hot electrons to the phonon bath.
-The same effect occurs even in the case of a single branch of quasiparticles if Coulomb screening is incomplete.
-The latter is natural for 2D (or quasi-1D \cite{Reizer_screening}) electron systems where Coulomb interaction mainly propagates through the surrounding dielectric media.
+In particular, for semiconductors $\Gamma$ is known~\cite{dp_semiconductors} to be much larger than $E_F$ due to contribution $\Gamma_{bs}$ originating from the shift of conduction band-edge $E_{b}$.